vsisl/vsisl.github.io/index.md

 To cater to more advanced and customized data analytics tasks, I deployed a computational platform based on [JupyterHub](https://jupyter.org/hub) as a complementary data analytics solution further enhancing the overall capabilities of the system.

-## Processing and large volumes of text files
+## Processing large volumes of text files

 In another project, I dealt with processing large volumes (hundreds of thousands) of text files containing tabular data in fixed-width format.
 I built a pipeline that extracted, validated, and transformed the data before storing them to a centralized database.